lttng/lttng-docs/contents/getting-started/viewing-and-analyzing.md

 most basic computations involving multiple events are virtually impossible to implement.

-Fortunately, Babeltrace ships with a Python 3 binding which makes it really easy to read the events of an LTTng trace sequentially and compute the desired information.
+Fortunately, Babeltrace ships with Python 3 bindings which makes it really easy to read the events of an LTTng trace sequentially and compute the desired information.

-Here's a simple example using the Babeltrace Python binding.
-The following script accepts an LTTng Linux kernel trace path as its first argument and outputs the short names of the top 5 running processes on CPU 0 during the whole trace:
+Here's a simple example using the Babeltrace Python bindings.
+The following script accepts an LTTng Linux kernel trace path as its first argument and prints the short names of the top 5 running processes on CPU 0 during the whole trace:

 ~~~ python